NZ Taxonomy

 What is the role of CSF in the NZ Taxonomy?

-CSF is a taxonomy development partner and will coordinate the process, technical delivery and stakeholder engagement for the taxonomy.
-CSF is not the decision-maker on the various aspects e.g. technical screening criteria, do no significant harm criteria, and minimum social safeguards.
+CSF is a taxonomy development partner and will coordinate the process, technical delivery and stakeholder engagement for the NZ Taxonomy.
+CSF is not the decision-maker on the various aspects e.g. substantial contribution screening criteria, do no significant harm criteria, and minimum social safeguards.

 What is the role of the Government?